askui/askui/packages/askui-nodejs/README.md

 ## Example

-The following example shows the use of **askui** for testing a desktop application.
+The following example shows the use of **askui** for automating a desktop application.

 ```typescript
 it('should be able to add to liked songs', async () => {